 Femoroacetabular impingement (FAI) is a deformity of your hip bone that develops during childhood and increases your risk of hip pain and joint damage, including hip labral tears.
 The experienced orthopedic team at Star Orthopedics and Sports Medicine, including Jason Petrasic, MD, Andrew Dold, MD, FACS, and Paul Ghattos, MD, specializes in the diagnosis and treatment of FAI hip labral tears.
-For a diagnosis and treatment plan, call the Frisco, Texas, office or request an appointment online today.
+For a diagnosis and treatment plan, call the office nearest you in Coppell or Frisco, Texas, or request an appointment online today.

 FAI refers to bone spurs — also known as bony overgrowth of one or both of the bones that make up your hip joint.
 This includes the ball joint (acetabulum) and the upper end of your thigh bone (femur).

 The bony overgrowth affects the shape and fit of your hip joint, which causes the bones to rub together.
 Over time, the extra stress on your joint may lead to pain or joint damage, including hip labral tears.

 The labrum is a rubbery tissue that forms a ring around your acetabulum and helps hold the femur bone in place to provide joint stability.
 Any injury to the labrum is referred to as a labral tear.
 FAI is the most common cause of hip labral tears.

 Pain in your hip is the most common symptom of an FAI hip labral tear.
 You may also notice that your pain worsens with exercise or when you bend, move, or rotate your hip.

 If you’re experiencing these symptoms, contact Star Orthopedics and Sports Medicine for an evaluation.